Speech and Language Services Available for Children and Adults

 People with Communication Differences

-Individuals who have typical communication but would like to make some changes in their speech and/or language skills might elect to use RFP Clinic services.
-These are not communication disorders.
-These are differences.
+Individuals who have typical communication but want to make changes in their speech and/or language skills might elect to use RFP Clinic services.